jneen/python-cache/README.md

 Options can be passed to either the `Cache` constructor or the decorator.
 Options passed to the decorator take precedence.
 Available options are:

-    enabled    If `False`, the backend cache will not be used at all, and your functions will be run as-is.
-This is useful for development, when the backend cache may not be present at all.
+    enabled    If `False`, the backend cache will not be used at all, and your functions will be run as-is, even when you call `.cached()`.
+This is useful for development, when the function may be changing rapidly.
                Default: True

     bust       If `True`, the values in the backend cache will be